troyxmccall/alfred-spotify-mini-player/index.md

 <h2>Search anything online !</h2>

 <p>Missing something in your library?
-Search online for tracks, albums, artists and playlists</p>
+Search online for tracks, albums, artists and playlists.
+Follow new playlists right from the workflow.</p>

 <br>
 <a href="{{ site.url }}/articles/search-online" class="btn-success">Read more</a>